MUSICContact me for scores and parts

 At Two (2017, 2 movements, c.
 8 mins)

-Commissioned by Peter Mallinson and Matthias Wiesner whose 2017 CD ‘Music for Two Violas’ is on the Meridian label.
+Commissioned by Peter Mallinson and Matthias Wiesner and recorded on their 2017 CD ‘Music for Two Violas’ on the Meridian label.
 The title comes, of course, from Woody Allen’s ‘I am at two with nature’.
-These are not for beginners!

 Stranger, Lover, Dancer for solo ‘cello (2014, 3 movements c.
 7 minutes overall)